 This should not be read as personal investment advice and individual investors should make their own decisions or seek independent advice.

 When you invest, your capital is at risk.
 The value of your portfolio can go down as well as up and you may get back less than you invest.
 Past performance is not a reliable indicator of future results.

-Eligibility to invest in an ISA and the value of tax savings depends on personal circumstances and all tax rules may change.
+Eligibility to invest in an ISA or SIPP and the value of tax savings depends on personal circumstances and all tax rules may change.

-Before transferring an ISA you should ensure you will not lose valuable guarantees or incur excessive transfer penalties.
-ISAs are usually transferred as cash so you will be out of the market for a period.
+Before transferring an ISA or SIPP you should ensure you will not lose valuable guarantees or incur excessive transfer penalties.
+ISAs and pensions are usually transferred as cash so you will be out of the market for a period.